vimeo/psalm/docs/running_psalm/plugins/plugins_type_system.md

 ## Union types

-All type Psalm's type information you are likely to use will be wrapped in a [Union Type](../../annotating_code/type_syntax/union_types.md).
+All type information you are likely to use will be wrapped in a [Union Type](../../annotating_code/type_syntax/union_types.md).

 The `Union` class constructor takes an array of `Atomic` types, and can represent one or more of these types at a time.
 They correspond to a vertical bar in a doc comment.